pcda17/pcda17.github.io/PCDA Final Projects - Freedom and Democracy.md

 ## Week 12
 >Report your progress toward the final critical data analysis project in 300–500 words.
 Note your preliminary findings and describe how your perspective and/or approach has changed since you began.

+*Due credit to Melody Joy Kramer, who proposed investigating these two words' histories in a Facebook post.*